-Both marijuana smokers and non-smokers recognize April 20 or 4/20 as a national holiday for cannabis culture, but few actually know how the date got chosen.
+Both marijuana smokers and non-smokers recognize April 20 or 4/20 as a national holiday for cannabis culture, but few actually know how the date was chosen.

 In 1971, five students at San Rafael High School would reportedly meet at 4:20 p.m. by the campus's statue of chemist Louis Pasteur to partake.
-Two of these students, David Reddix and Steve Capper, wrote an article for The Huffington Post about how this group—known as the "Waldos" because they met at a wall—would say "420" to each other as code for marijuana.
+Two of these students, David Reddix and Steve Capper, wrote an article for The Huffington Post about how this group, known as the "Waldos", originated.
+The name was chosen because they met at a wall and would say "420" to each other as code for marijuana.

 Bloom, now the publisher of Celebstoner.com, has credited the people who wrote the flyer for the date's reputation as an annual gathering of pot smokers.
-"They wanted people all over the world to get together on one day each year and collectively smoke pot at the same time," he wrote last year.
+"They wanted people all over the world to get together on one day each year and collectively smoke pot at the same time," he wrote.
 "They birthed the idea of a stoner holiday, which April 20 has become."

 Source: Waxman, Olivia B. "Here's the Real Reason We Associate 420 With Weed."
 Time.
 Time, 19 Apr.
 2016.
 Web.
 05 Feb.
 2017.